bkuhn/talks/Org-Participation-FLOSS-2013/org-participation.markdown

       - shelter pet adoption events at pet stores.

 + Puppy mills would be the norm if NPOs have no power.
-     - &amp; proprietary software explotation would be the norm (again) w/out a healthy Free Software NPO ecosystem.
+     - &amp; proprietary software exploitation would be the norm (again) w/out a healthy Free Software NPO ecosystem.

 # A Very Few Words On Licensing